springfall2008/batpred/docs/apps-yaml.md

 Predbat can now automatically calculate the charging curve for you if you have enough suitable data in your load history.
 The charging curve will be calculated when battery_charge_power_curve option is *not* set in apps.yaml and Predbat is started for the first time (due to restarting AppDaemon or an edit to apps.yaml).
-You should look at the AppDeamon logfile to find the predicted charging curve and copy/paste it into your apps.yaml.
+You should look at the AppDaemon logfile to find the predicted charging curve and copy/paste it into your apps.yaml.

 Example from a GivEnergy 9.5kWh battery with latest firmware and Gen 1 inverter: